CNNs for JPEGs: A Study in Computational Cost: Introduction

-A possible alternative to alleviate this problem is to design CNNs capable of learning with DCT coefficients rather than RGB pixels~\cite{ITSC_2019_Deguerre,ICCV_2019_Ehrlich,deguerre2021object,ehrlich2021analyzing,NIPS_2018_Gueguen,lo2019exploring,xu2020learning,ehrlich2020quantization,SIBGRAPI_2019_Santos,SIBGRAPI_2020_Santos}. \rv[This representation of the data]{The DCT is a representation of the data in the frequency domain that} can be easily extracted by partial decoding, saving computational cost. \rv{Frequency domain image processing can yield advantages like computational efficiency and spatial redundancy removal, being used successfully in many computer vision tasks, like image compression, image coding, signature verification, gender classification, face recognition, human gait recognition, among others~\cite{tang2020facial}.}
+For this reason, in spite of all the advances, the computational cost is still one of the main problems faced by deep learning architectures~\cite{ICCV_2019_Ehrlich}.
+The significant amount of model parameters to be stored and the high GPU processing power needed for using such models can prevent their deployment in computationally limited devices, like mobile phones and embedded devices~\cite{ding2020prune}.
+Therefore, specialized optimizations at both software and hardware levels are an imperative need for developing efficient and effective deep learning-based solutions~\cite{ISVLSI_2019_Marchisio}.
+For storage and transmission purposes, most image data available are often stored in a compressed format, like JPEG, PNG and GIF~\cite{deguerre2021object}.
+From these formats, JPEG has remained the most popular despite the advances in video compression and is considered a simple solution to store and transmit visual data~\cite{ehrlich2021analyzing}.
+To use this data with a typical CNN, it would be required to decode it to obtain the RGB images used as input, a task demanding high memory and computational cost~\cite{ITSC_2019_Deguerre}.
+And in edge devices with low computational power, like embedded systems, this decoding step can also became a bottleneck~\cite{wang2022fd}.
+A possible alternative to alleviate this problem is to design CNNs capable of learning with DCT coefficients rather than RGB pixels~\cite{ITSC_2019_Deguerre,ICCV_2019_Ehrlich,deguerre2021object,ehrlich2021analyzing,wang2022fd,NIPS_2018_Gueguen,lo2019exploring,xu2020learning,ehrlich2020quantization,SIBGRAPI_2019_Santos,SIBGRAPI_2020_Santos,rajesh2019dct}.
+The DCT is a representation of the data in the frequency domain that can be easily extracted by partial decoding, saving computational cost.
+Frequency domain image processing can yield advantages like computational efficiency and spatial redundancy removal, being used successfully in many computer vision tasks, like image compression, image coding, signature verification, gender classification, face recognition, human gait recognition, lane detection, brain tumor classification, among others~\cite{tang2020facial,he2021fast,deshpande2021dct}.

+For this study, we consider state-of-the-art CNNs recently proposed by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, which are modified versions of the ResNet-50 architecture~\cite{CVPR_2016_He}.
+Despite the speed-up obtained by partially decoding compressed data, the architectural changes made to the model lead to a significant decrease computational efficiency.